turingschool/backend-curriculum-site/module2/slides/authentication/authentication.md

 # Warm Up

-## In your authentication practice project from Monday...
+## In your authentication practice project from the other day...

 * What attributes did you give a user?
 * What controller actions did you have for user?